#National Anthem: What Are The #Lyrics And What Is Their Meaning? Song Called 'Racist' — Here's Why

 At the end of the war in 1815, the U.S. government demanded the return of the freed slaves, but in the majority of cases, the British refused, instead allowing more than 4,000 former slaves to emigrate to British colonies, with hundreds settling on the Caribbean island of Trinidad where their descendants still reside today.

-The greatest rendition of “The Star Spangled Banner” is generally considered to have been performed by an African-American, the late pop star Whitney Houston (picture at top of this page), at the NFL’s 25th Super Bowl in 1991.
+The greatest rendition of “The Star Spangled Banner” is generally considered to have been performed by an African-American, the late pop star Whitney Houston (pictured at top of this page), at the NFL’s 25th Super Bowl in 1991.

 [Featured Image By George Rose/Getty Images]